 If you still don’t like the taste of a powder you can try getting empty capsules and putting the powder in capsules.

-For each of these types of powders there can be dramatic difference in smell, taste, appearance, consistency, and cost between the 3 different types of powders.
+Answer: For each of these types of powders there can be dramatic differences in smell, taste, appearance, consistency, and cost between the 3 different types of powders.

 1 lb of powder = 50 tablespoons